day8/re-frame/README.md

 no ingenious use of functional zippers, transducers or core.async.

 Re-frame does use Reagent's features in a slightly novel way.
-And we did actively reject the current ClojureScript fashion of using Cursors.
+And I did actively reject the current ClojureScript fashion of using Cursors.
 But, for the most part, re-frame is just a mashup of emerging ideas.